back to all blogsSee all blog posts

 Post available in languages:

-This beta release enhances the mcpServer-1.0 feature with role-based authorization, request IDs, the new _meta field, and key bug fixes.
+This beta release enhances the mcpServer-1.0 feature with role-based authorization, the new _meta field, and key bug fixes.
 It also adds documentation and tests for displayCustomizedExceptionText, allowing users to replace default Liberty error messages with clearer, custom text.

 The Open Liberty 26.0.0.2-beta includes the following beta features (along with all GA features):